spenwuwu/GramPar/README.md

 # GramPar: Grammar-based Differential Testing of Network Protocol Parsers
-Artifact for the paper "GramPar: Grammar-based Differential Testing of Network Protocol Parsers" submitted to the 47th IEEE Symposium on Security and Privacy (S&P 2026).
+Artifact for the paper "GramPar: Grammar-based Differential Testing of Network Protocol Parsers" submitted to the The 2026 IEEE/ACM Automated Software Engineering (ASE) Conference.

 ## Installation